 When was the last time you reached out to your mentee?
-Over the last few days, I contacted law firm associates in Canada and the U.S. to understand how mentoring was faring in the face of the pandemic.
+I contacted law firm associates in Canada and the U.S. to understand how mentoring was faring in the face of the pandemic.
 Two things became apparent:

 1. mentoring has largely fallen off the table,